 A unit skills test is a measure of how well you follow instructions, your safety in the shop, your use of tools, your cleanliness in the work area and your attention to detail while you perform diagnostics or repairs within a required time period.
 If you're late for a skills test the following will happen; 0 to 5 minutes late = -10pts; more than 5 min. but less than 10 min. late = -20pts; more than 10 min. but less than 15 min.late = -30pts.
-If you are more than 15 minutes late your will have earned a "0" for the test.
+If you are more than 15 minutes late you will have earned a "0" for the test.

+A unit skills test is a measure of how well you follow instructions, your safety in the shop, your use of tools, your cleanliness in the work area and your attention to detail while you perform diagnostics or repairs within a required time period.
 A task sheet is used to plan and track students while they perform required skills in the shop.
 This is not used to average your grade, but it is a professional evaluation of how well you work independently and your level of expertise in completing assigned tasks.
 Prospective employers will want to see this during an interview, so please follow the shop and repair procedures to the best of your ability.

 E.